cilium/cilium/Documentation/security/network/proxy/envoy.rst

 .. code-block:: shell-session

-    $ cilium policy delete --all
+    $ cilium-dbg policy delete --all

 To install a new policy, first delete, and then run ''cilium policy import'' again.
 For example, the following policy would allow select statements on a specific set of tables to this Cassandra server, but deny all other queries.